Autistic Communication Tool for Primary Care Consultations

 If yes, what are these symptoms?

-E.g. Difficulty urinating and noticing back ache.
+E.g., Difficulty urinating and noticing backache.

-Blood in bowel movement and getting stomach pain.
+Blood in bowel movement and stomach pain.

 Swollen knee and recently had a high temperature.